seenons/seenons-be-assignment/README.md

 Although experience with these technologies is not a requirement to join our team, we are looking for people who will be able to work in this ecosystem, so we recommend you to use them.

-If you are not familiar with these technologies, please let us know, you can also complete the assignment using the ecosystems below.
+If you are not familiar with these technologies, you can also complete the assignment using the ecosystems below.

 - .NET (Core) 5+
+- Java
-- Java / Kotlin
+- Kotlin
 - Python

 Would you rather do it in another language?
 Let us know beforehand!